 Read more about some of Europe’s enclaves in this news article.
 For those interested in the technical difference between exclaves and enclaves, here is a useful and amusing explanation.
 Llívia is actually both an exclave and enclave.

-Almería Andorra Argentina camping Castellón Catalonia Costa Brava dogs flying food France Girona historical travelogues Llívia motorhome motorways Napoleon politics Pyrenees religion seaside snow society Spain supermarkets UK Wales
+Almería Andorra Argentina aristocracy camping Castellón Catalonia Costa Brava dogs Enclaves Exclaves flying food France Girona historical travelogues Llívia London motorhome motorways Napoleon politics Pyrenees quirks rail travel religion Romans seaside snow society Spain supermarkets UK Wales Westminster

 BUY NOW ON AMAZON